Language Focus: Verbs followed by gerunds and/or infinitives

-Some things in English just need to be memorized.
-Among these things are which verbs (and adjectives and adverbs) should be followed by a gerund, which by an infinitive, and which by a both.
+Some rules in English just need to be memorized.
+Among these are which verbs (and adjectives and adverbs) should be followed by a gerund, which by an infinitive, and which can be followed by either.
 Giving your students a list of verbs that match each category can be useful, but some students learn best through story.
 And the more interesting the story is, the more likely they are to remember it.

 Below are some short stories I have written with common verb + infinitive / verb + gerund collocations.
 Choose one that suits your level and give it a shot with your students.

 My Teaching Method for Teaching Gerunds & Infinitives with a Story